magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 {:dirs #{"test/cljc"}, :verbose true, :httpkit true}
 ```

-As you see, when you use a boolean task option works like a flag to
+As you see, a boolean task option works like a flag to switch it
-switch it on.
+on.
 To proceed with the next step, stop the REPL.

 ## Add flag task options to tdd